-All companies forming part of the Gentoo Media Group (formerly Gaming Innovation Group), the shareholders and other companies controlled or significantly influenced by the shareholders are considered by the directors to be related parties as these companies are also ultimately owned by Gentoo Media Inc (formerly Gaming Innovation Group Inc.).
+All companies forming part of Gentoo Media Group (formerly Gaming Innovation Group), the shareholders and other companies controlled or significantly influenced by the shareholders are considered by the directors to be related parties as these companies are also ultimately owned by Gentoo Media Inc (formerly Gaming Innovation Group Inc).

-Year-end balances owed by or to related undertakings are disclosed in notes 8 and 12.
+Year-end balances owed by or to related undertakings, arising in respect of the above transactions and cash advances and central recharges, are disclosed in notes 7 and 12.